thomasgtaylor/how.wtf/content/post/2023-05-02-access-the-current-index-in-for-loops-in-python.md

 ---
-title: Access the current index in for loops in Python
-date: 2023-05-02T23:50:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-02 23:50:00-04:00
 description: How to access the current index in for loops in Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Access the current index in for loops in Python
 ---

 In Python, an iterable may be traversed using a simple for in loop: